 Cultural Materialism is a theory in the literature that originated from the works of Raymond Williams, a 20th-century left-wing literary critic.
 It uses the Frankfurt School’s critical theory to analyze literature.
 Like the Marxists, Williams observed that culture was a product of the interaction of the various means of production (labor, equipment, and technology) (O'Connor 23).

-Marvin Harris, an American Anthropologist, who contributed significantly to the development of cultural materialism believed that culture is influenced by factors that he categorized into infrastructure, structure and the superstructure.
+Marvin Harris, an American Anthropologist, who contributed significantly to the development of cultural materialism, believed that culture is influenced by factors that he categorized into infrastructure, structure and the superstructure.
 Infrastructure comprises of demographics, economy, and technology; structure includes kinships systems and cultural systems, and the superstructure consists of religion and ideology.
 Marvin Harris argues that factors categorized under infrastructure are the primary influencers of culture.
 He identified economy as productive force and demography as the reproductive force.
 He claimed that these two forces (factors) in particular are the most instrumental in shaping a society (Milner).
 Harris argued that production and reproduction dominate in all societies, which makes them shape the structure and the superstructure, which are the elements of culture.
 Therefore, economy and demography are the forces that drive the development of culture.
 Marvin Harris further claimed that all the other factors, in the structure and superstructure categories, are developed to benefit the productive and reproductive abilities of a society.
 Therefore, kinship systems, religion, ideology, law, and government are constructs of the productive and reproductive forces that aim at improving production and reproduction (Jones 20).
 Harris also believed that culture is not static (Harris 3).
 Culture changes with the changes in economy and demography, which usually influence it.

 Graham Holderness, a British literary critic and a pioneer cultural materialist, claimed that cultural materialism is a politicized type of historiography (Milner 23).
 Holderness observed that cultural materialism is politically oriented.
 It has a Marxist orientation that is geared towards political intervention.
 Holderness claimed that cultural materialism focuses on changing the social order that discriminates and exploits populations on the basis class, race, sexuality, and gender (Jones).
 Cultural materialism seeks to bring to light the techniques used by the contemporary power structures like the state, academy, and the church, to disseminate ideology.
 Holderness observed that cultural materialism analyzes the methods used by these dominant forces in society to influence the creation of meaningful historical and canonical texts, such as the works of Kipling, to inscribe and validate particular beliefs, values, and attitudes on the social imaginary (Milner 27).